-(F210A) PROBABILITY AND STATISTICS
+(F210B) PROBABILITY AND STATISTICS (Common to CSE & IT)

-(Common to CE,EEE,ME, ECE,CSE,IT,ECM& MIE)

-- 1. Undertand the Basic properties of probability and random variables - 2.
-Learn Types of hypothesis and hypothesis testing - 3.
-Practice The t-distribution, f-distribution and chi-square distribution. - 4.
-Understand the relationship between the variables and fitting of curve to the given data - 5.
-Develop the queuing models and characteristics
+- 1. Learn basic properties of probability and random variables. - 2.
+Understand the types of hypothesis and hypothesis testing. - 3.
+Demonstrate t-distribution, f-distribution and chi-square distribution. - 4.
+Identify relationship between the variables and fitting of curve to the given data. - 5.
+Use queuing models and characteristics.